fitoalfarooo/FaceRecognition-PCA-LBP/README.md

 pip install opencv-contrib-python
 ~~~

-2. In the file called "recognition" in line number 43 you will find a variable called "ruta" in which you must type the photo of the person you want to recognize.
+2. In the file called "reconocimiento" in line number 43 you will find a variable called "ruta" in which you must type the photo of the person you want to recognize.
 For test cases, the project contains 1 photo ("warner.jpg") with which you can test face recognition.

 ![ruta](<./assets/ruta.jpeg>)

-3. Execute file "recognition" to obtain the final result of the application.
+3. Execute file "reconocimiento" to obtain the final result of the application.

 ![resultado](<./assets/resultado.jpeg>)